Sanket-Deb/splitpay/README.md

+Welcome to SplitPay a free alternative to Splitwise :

 FEATURES IN MIND -
 ✅ User Authentication – Sign up, login, and logout (Google/Firebase auth or custom) ✅ Dashboard – Overview of balances, groups, and recent activities